jennerdulce/udemycourse/lists/README.md

 3. Go on oracle or type `randomVariable.` the `.` shows methods that the object has.
 - Different types of loops in Java (Links to an external site.)
 > "looping is a feature which facilitates the execution of a set of instructions until the controlling Boolean-expression evaluates to false."
 - for loop
     - Typically used when we have a finite range of numbers.
 - while loop
     - Repeats while boolean expression is true.
     - Used when size of array or expression is unknown.
 - do-while loop
     - Same as while, but runs at least 1 iteration even if the boolean expression is false.

+### Objects vs Primitives

+> "Java has a two-fold type system consisting of primitives such as int, boolean and reference types such as Integer, Boolean.
+Every primitive type corresponds to a reference type.
+Every object contains a single value of the corresponding primitive type.
+The wrapper classes are immutable (so that their state can't change once the object is constructed) and are final (so that we can't inherit from them)."
+- Objects in java are slower and have bigger memory impact than primitives
+  - Footprint for primitives is smaller
+- Decision on what object you should use is mainly basedon application performance
+  - How much memory
+  - Default Values
+  - Ignore if you have no limitations
+- Performance of Java code depends very much on hardware that the code runs on

 ### HashSet vs HashMap